 This Chocolate Cake with Cranberry Buttercream is a super quick moist chocolate layer cake recipe made right in a saucepan!
-And the cranberry frosting is just about the best thing ever, don’t miss this amazing holiday cake.
+And the cranberry frosting is just about the best thing ever, don’t miss this amazing holiday dessert.

-Stop what you’re doing ~ I need your full attention!
-This chocolate cake with cranberry buttercream is a game changer…
+chocolate cake with cranberry buttercream is a game changer…

 If you’re looking for a show-stopping dessert that your friends and family haven’t had a million times before, this is it.
 As long as there have been delicious desserts, the chocolate layer cake has been the iconic symbol of a sweet treat, and for good reason ~ I don’t know anyone who doesn’t love a great chocolate cake.
 And guess what?
 This particular rich chocolate cake is as easy as a box mix to throw together, all you need is a saucepan (yup, a saucepan) and a whisk.

-How to make cranberry buttercream
+how to make cranberry buttercream frosting

 - Bring fresh cranberries (you can use frozen) sugar, and a splash of water to a boil on the stove, stirring occasionally until the cranberries start to burst and get soft and juicy.